hsaycode/HousePriceEstimationClustering/README.md

 10. Ran predicitions of the provided test data frame
 11. Using Clustering i clustered the training data into 3 clusters and visualized the clusters using multiple plots like scatter plot and 3D plot
-12. Then using gradio i deployed the user interface
+12. Then using gradio i deployed the user interface But I was unable to run this interface on becuase of the norton antivirus blocking the gradio sharing feature.

 Insight and Observation:
 1.The first scatter plot highlights the centroids of the 3 clusters and marks the three clusters in different colours